Natural fertilizers are a simple and eco-friendly way to nourish your plants. They also improve the health of your soil.

 21. Grass Clippings

 You can get grass clippings for free if you own and use a lawn mower.
-However, avoid cuttings from herbicide-treated lawns.
+However, avoid using cuttings from herbicide-treated lawns.

 Grass clippings contain some nitrogen, potassium, and phosphorus.